louischatriot/nedb/README.md

 db.users = new Datastore('path/to/users.db');
 db.robots = new Datastore('path/to/robots.db');

-// You need to load each database db.users.loadDatabase();
+// You need to load each database (here we do it asynchronously) db.users.loadDatabase();
 db.robots.loadDatabase();
 ```